List of cities and towns on the river Danube

-This is a list of the cities and towns on river Danube.
-This list does not include parts of cities, suburbs, neighbourhoods, etc. Any city or town which is located on the bank of the Danube can be included in this list.
+This is a list of the cities and towns on the river Danube.
+This list does not include parts of cities, suburbs, neighbourhoods etc. Any city or town that is located on the bank of the Danube can be included in this list.
 The cities and towns on Danube could be sorted by various criteria.
-The main list of this article sorts the cities and towns on Danube by the current number of inhabitants within the city/town limits.
-More lists may be added to this article with sorting the cities and towns on Danube by different other criteria.
-A separate list of villages and other smaller inhabited places on Danube could be added in this article as well.
+The main list of this article sorts the cities and towns on the Danube by the current number of inhabitants within the city/town limits.
+More lists may be added to this article with sorting the cities and towns on the Danube by different other criteria.
+A separate list of villages and other smaller inhabited places on Danube may be added in this article as well.